Skip to main content

 Architecture Support

-Most OfficeIMO packages are architecture-neutral from the application perspective and run on x64, x86, and ARM64.
-As always, test the exact runtime/OS combination you intend to ship, especially for PDF workloads and trimmed deployments.
+Most OfficeIMO packages are architecture-neutral from the application perspective, but the repo does not publish one exhaustive architecture-validation matrix for every package/OS combination.
+Test the exact runtime/OS combination you intend to ship, especially for PDF workloads and trimmed deployments.